ClintonYounge/Vet-Clinic-DB/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to give thanks to Microverse for providing an environment that makes me strive to grow as a developer.
+We would like to give thanks to Microverse for providing an environment that makes me strive to grow as a developer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>